 “Understand the project — so the planning, objectives, results that the project wants to achieve, and of course know the monitoring plan: what are the indicators, its tools, etc.”

 Never start a project without knowing it inside out.

 We know you want to finish big projects fast so that you can make a strong first impression as a new project manager.
 But this approach won’t work in the long run.
-You as well as your team needs to have a clear understanding about the objectives, assets, associated risks, etc in order to finish a project without sacrificing the quality of the work.
+You as well as your team need to have a clear understanding of the objectives, assets, associated risks, etc in order to finish a project without sacrificing the quality of the work.

 Always get to the finish line with a result that makes you feel proud.

 9. Manage expectations along the way via 1-on-1 project feedback sessions

 “Manage the stakeholders’ expectations within given limits.
 That would encompass all the necessary requirements such as deliverables, scope, etc.”

 Being a new project manager is not just about managing a new team or a new project, it’s about living up to the expectations of the new clients as well.

 How?
 Well, you’ll have to start communicating like crazy.
 Let your clients and stakeholders know exactly what’s happening in their projects.
 Additionally, allow them to share their feedback and suggestions directly with you and your team via a reliable review and approval process.